 - C. Any first year teachers who attend a mandatory New Teacher Orientation held in August during their first year, will be paid a stipend of \$275 per day for each day of documented attendance.
 These days will be in addition to the regular teacher work year as described above.
 Teachers will be paid the \$275 per day after documented proof is received that they have worked days beyond the normal work year.
 There will be no signing bonuses paid by the Board to any employee. - D. MSEA Convention Certificated employees who wish to attend the MSEA Convention, will be granted a day of administrative leave to attend conferences, workshops and other events associated with the Convention.
 Employees will provide evidence of attendance. - E. All school-based Unit I and 10, 10.5 and 11-month Unit II employees will not be required to report to work when schools are closed for students due to inclement weather.
-12-month Unit II employees shall be entitled to use sick or annual leave when schools are closed for students due to inclement weather.
-In the event of an early dismissal due to inclement weather, Itinerant teachers will not be required to travel between their assigned schools. - F. School-based Unit I employees may be required to remain after the end of the Unit I employees' day, without additional compensation, for no more than three times a month at 1 1/4 hours each meeting, to attend faculty or other meetings.
-Mandatory training will be completed within the workday.
+12-month Unit II employees shall be entitled to use_sick or annual leave when schools are closed for students due to inclement weather.
+In the event of an early dismissal due to inclement weather, Itinerant teachers will not be required to travel between their assigned schools.

+- F. School-based Unit I employees may be required to remain after the end of the Unit I employees' day, without additional compensation, for no more than three faculty meetings a month.
+Every effort will be made to start faculty meetings as close to the end of the student day as possible.
+Faculty meetings will last no more than one hour beyond the duty day.
+Administrators are encouraged when possible to consider the use of video conferencing.
 Attendance at other meetings outside the regular workday will be at the option of the individual employee.
 Except in case of an emergency, Unit I employees will not be required to remain for faculty meetings on Fridays or the day before a holiday.
 Whenever possible, Unit I employees will be notified 48 hours in advance of any meetings scheduled outside the regular workday.
-Faculty meetings will not be held on days designated for report card preparation or on the day before a non-teacher work day.

-- G. Employees will have a duty-free lunch period of not less than thirty (30) minutes.
+Faculty meetings will not be held on days designated for report card preparation or on the day before a non-teacher workday. - 1.
+Mandatory training will be completed within the workday.
+In addition, completion of Equity Training and Safe Schools Training are a professional responsibility for employees whose job requires their completion. - G. Employees will have a duty-free lunch period of not less than thirty (30) minutes.
 When attending in-service events off site, where lunch is not provided, employees will have a duty-free lunch period of one (1) full hour. - H. Planning Time